ERPMan's Computer Tips for Windows page: [part 2]

 megabytes of physical RAM or more installed.
 See MS articles 253912 & 304943 on how to deal with

 the memory problems.
-Those using Windows 98 2nd edition on an ACPI-ready computer, download the
+Those using Windows 98 2nd edition on an ACPI-ready computer, download &

-Q275873 update from this FTP site.
+install the Win98se Q275873 hotfix.
 For those using Windows Millennium Edition on an ACPI based

 machine, get the Q296883 patch from here.
 Before putting a computer to hibernation mode, close